nodejs/node/CONTRIBUTING.md

 A *bad actor* is someone who repeatedly violates the *spirit* of the Code of Conduct through consistent failure to self-regulate the way in which they interact with other contributors in the project.
-In so doing, bad actors alienate other contributors, discourage collaboration, and generally reflect poorly on the project as a whole.
+In doing so, bad actors alienate other contributors, discourage collaboration, and generally reflect poorly on the project as a whole.